AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-faq.md

 *Web page with incompatible Analytics Tag (AppMeasurement v1.5 or earlier)*

-A warning message is shown indicating that you need to (/home/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-enable.md) upgrade the page code to v1.6.
+A warning message is shown indicating that you need to [upgrade the page code to v1.6](/home/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-enable.md).

 *Web page with compatible Analytics Tag (AppMeasurement v1.6 or later), but Activity Map reporting was not enabled in Admin Tools*

 A warning message is shown indicating that you need to ask your Admin to \[Enable the Activity Map report\](/home/analyze/activity-map/activitymap-getting-started/activitymap-getting-started-admins/activitymap-enable.md") .

-**Q: Can I export Activity Map data (contextData) via [Analytics Data Feed](https://marketing.adobe.com/resources/help/en_US/reference/analytics-data-feed.html)?**
+**Q: Can I export Activity Map data (contextData) via [Analytics Data Feed](https://docs.adobe.com/content/help/en/analytics/export/analytics-data-feed/data-feed-overview.html)?**

 A: No.

-## Segmentation in Activity Map {#section_44D6C5F59B8542DC8A3AF38BD8078DCA}
+## Segmentation in Activity Map

 **Q: Are segments tied to the individual user segments?
-Or are shared Admin-level segments available in Activity Map?**
+Are shared segments available in Activity Map?**

-A: Activity Map inherits your Admin-level segments (reporting segments) from Analytics.
+A: Activity Map inherits your reporting segments from Analytics.

 **Q: Do segments work in Live mode?**

 A: No, segments do not work in Live mode.
 The functionality is equivalent to that of real-time reporting in Reports & Analytics.

-## Virtual report suites {#section_BDB0CA9E732F478EAC349A79753A78DB}
+## Virtual report suites

 **Q: Is Activity Map compatible with virtual report suites?**